Hogan offers reward in Baltimore homicide. Some city leaders say he isn’t doing enough to stem violence.

 “The state hasn’t really been a partner in addressing the crime issue that we have here in Baltimore,” he said.

-Ricci said the state has made strong financial commitments to the city’s crime fighting efforts “but focus right now should be on the community, not years-old political battles rehashed in the media.”
+Ricci said the state has made strong financial commitments to the city’s crime fighting efforts “but focus right now should be on the community, not years-old

 Hayes said Hogan’s recent announcement to “re-fund the police” doesn’t help in those efforts.
 He said it was admirable to include additional funds providing resources for victims services but added that “there are other ways the state can be a true partner in Baltimore.”